Optimisation of time-ordered processes in the finite and asymptotic regime: Policies with guaranteed minimum reward

 \subsection{Optimization over policies}

-For any $x$, let $\nu(x)$ denote an upper bound on $\nu^\star(x)$, obtained through some relaxation of problem (\ref{dual}).
-We propose to use standard gradient descent methods or some variant thereof, such as Adam \cite{adam}, to identify a policy $x^\star$ with an acceptable guaranteed minimum reward $\nu(x^\star)$.
+For any $x$, let $\nu(x)$ denote an upper bound on $\nu^\star(x)$, obtained through some relaxation of problem given in Eq.~(\ref{dual}).
+We propose to use standard gradient-descent methods or some variant thereof, such as Adam \cite{adam}, to identify a policy $x^\star$ with an acceptable guaranteed minimum reward $\nu(x^\star)$.

 More concretely, call $X$ the set of admissible policies, and assume that $X$ is convex.
 Starting from some guess $x^{(0)}$ on the optimal policy, and given some decreasing sequence of non-negative values $(\epsilon_k)_k$, \emph{projected gradient descent} works by applying the iterative equation